GigaSpaces-ProfessionalServices/gigaspaces-kafka-connector/README.md

 i# Gigaspaces Kafka Sink Connector

 ## Prerequisite
-- Installation of Kafka and Kafka connector
+- Installation of Kafka and Kafka Connect
 - Installation of Insightedge v15.2
 - Git, Maven and JDK 8